folio-org/folio-org.github.io/_faqs/how-to-get-started-with-rancher.md

 Q: Is there a way to move the whole of the system onto the latest in one step?
   + DevOps script 'recreate_modules.sh' in the Terraform folder.

-Q: How can a previous release system be provisioned (for example, Goldenrod release https://github.com/folio-org/platform-complete/tree/q2-2020)?
+Q: How can a previous release system be provisioned (for example, [Goldenrod release](https://github.com/folio-org/platform-complete/tree/q2-2020))?
 That would be important for testing of schema updates.
   + Override repository and tag for each backend module and do upgrade:
     ```
     image.repository = folioorg/<MODULE_NAME>